Xtruct/Xtruct/README.md

 ##You're a regular user
 Feel free to ask questions, report bugs or even submit us your feature requests.
-Also just saying *thanks* is very motivating
+Also just saying *thanks* is very motivating.
+Don't forget to give us *a watch* :eye: and *a star* :star: